 Wearing all the accoutrements and the blue-black iridescent hair of the Raven Queen, Siobhan rode in a nondescript carriage through the night streets of Gilbratha, accompanied by Oliver and a couple of the Verdant Stag’s most trusted enforcers.
-They were on their way for a meeting with a handful of University representatives.
+They were on their way to a meeting with a handful of University representatives.

 “I know,” she assured him.
-She wouldn’t even be in the same room, or the same city block, with the University representatives.
+She wouldn’t even be in the same room, or the same city block, as the University representatives.
 She was more anxious about the possibility that, just maybe, this meeting could lead to a solution to her status as a wanted criminal, and not just be a way for her to scam something valuable out of Munchworth’s faction.

 “Due to all of your shenanigans, I’ve had to order a whole new batch of raven chicks.
-I can’t keep up with the supply, and even if buying random ones from live component shops can make up the numbers, its best if they’re from the same brood for this kind of thing.
+I can’t keep up with the demand, and even if buying random ones from live component shops can make up the numbers, it’s best if they’re from the same brood for this kind of thing.
 Do you know how much hassle it is to raise a batch of raven chicks?”
 Liza grumbled.
 “I need an assistant, but of course it’s impossible to find someone who is competent, trustworthy enough to allow into my home, and also palatable enough to spend time with.
 Plus, they should be attractive.
 A nice, muscular man with good teeth to do my bidding around the house, that’s what I need…”

 Siobhan had been sympathetic at first, but as Liza’s muttering went on, she let out a snort.

 The woman’s glare snapped over to Siobhan.
 “You think I’m joking?
-You try running a black market business for damn fool clients, all by yourself, and see if you don’t long for a competent helper.”
+You try running a black-market business for damn fool clients, all by yourself, and see if you don’t long for a competent helper.”